Kirchoffs/chatapp/README.md

 ## Netty Notes
 ### Channel & ChannelPipeline
-From both the server-side and client-side perspectives, in the entire Netty framework, one connection corresponds to one <b>Channel</b>.
-All processing logic for this Channel is within an object called the <b>ChannelPipeline</b>, which is a bidirectional linked list structure.
+From both the server-side and client-side perspectives, in the entire Netty framework, one connection corresponds to one __Channel__.
+All processing logic for this Channel is within an object called the __ChannelPipeline__, which is a bidirectional linked list structure.
 The relationship between the ChannelPipeline and Channel is one-to-one.

-Each node in the ChannelPipeline is a <b>ChannelHandlerContext</b> object, which can obtain all contextual information related to the Channel.
-This object wraps an important object called the <b>ChannelHandler</b>, which is responsible for processing logic.
+Each node in the ChannelPipeline is a __ChannelHandlerContext__ object, which can obtain all contextual information related to the Channel.
+This object wraps an important object called the __ChannelHandler__, which is responsible for processing logic.

 ### ChannelHandler
-<b>1\.
-It has two main interfaces: ChannelInboundHandler & ChannelOutBoundHandler</b>
+__1\.
+It has two main interfaces: ChannelInboundHandler & ChannelOutBoundHandler__

 ChannelInboundHandler
-- main method: <b>channelRead()</b>
+- main method: __channelRead()__
-- default implementation: <b>ChannelInboundHandlerAdapter</b>
+- default implementation: __ChannelInboundHandlerAdapter__

 ChannelOutboundHandler
-- main method: <b>write()</b>
+- main method: __write()__
-- default implementation: <b>ChannelOutboundHandlerAdapter</b>
+- default implementation: __ChannelOutboundHandlerAdapter__

-<b>2\.
-Call order:</b>
+__2\.
+Call order:__

 Code:
 ```